 - Pitch BEFORE Deadline:

-It mentions the date and time before which you should email your pitch to journalist.
-In our experience, the sooner you reply to the query, higher are you chances of acceptance.
+It mentions the date and time before which you should email your pitch to a journalist.
+In our experience, the sooner you reply to the query, higher are your chances of acceptance.

 - Read the Query Twice Before Writing the Pitch:

-As we discussed earlier, journalist are looking for a Specific tip/ quote for the content they are currently working on and hence most often than not they will mention their exact need in the query section.
+As we discussed earlier, journalists are looking for a Specific tip/quote for the content they are currently working on and hence most often they will mention their exact need in the query section.